spitis/r2rt-pelican/content/Implementations/batch-normalization.md

----
 Title: Implementing Batch Normalization in Tensorflow
 Date: 2016-03-29
 Author: Silviu Pitis
 Status: published
----
+Summary: Batch normalization is deep learning technique introduced in 2015 that enables the use of higher learning rates, acts as a regularizer and can speed up training by 14 times.
+In this post, I show how to implement batch normalization in Tensorflow.

 Batch normalization, as described in the March 2015 [paper](http://arxiv.org/pdf/1502.03167v3.pdf) (the BN2015 paper) by Sergey Ioffe and Christian Szegedy, is a simple and effective way to improve the performance of a neural network.
 In the BN2015 paper, Ioffe and Szegedy show that batch normalization enables the use of higher learning rates, acts as a regularizer and can speed up training by 14 times.
-In this post, I implement batch normalization in Tensorflow.
+In this post, I show how to implement batch normalization in Tensorflow.

 ### The Problem